tbelpaeme/HRI2022-EU-meet-up/index.md

 ### How does this HRI meet-up relate to the HRI2022 conference?
 The HRI2022 conference itself will take place fully virtually.
 The Barcelona event is a physical meeting during the virtual conference, but organized independently, where a set of colleagues come together to jointly take part in the virtual conference, have discussions, network, and enjoy the city.

+### How do you deal with the time difference?
+HRI2022 will be largely based on pre-recorded talks, so we do not have to get up at the crack of dawn to watch live streams.
+If there are live events, we will see if we join them from Barcelona.
+The HRI2022 is trying hard to accommodate all different time zones in their programme.

 ### What registrations will be needed to take part in the Ghent satellite meetup?
 You will need to register for the HRI EU meet-up and if you have a contribution at HRI2022 you will need a registration for that conference as well.
 The organization is entirely separate (although we are in touch with the HRI2022 general chairs about our initiative), and the fees will be entirely separate as well.
 The HRI EU meet-up fee covers the venue and catering, while the HRI2022 conference fee covers all expenses related to the virtual conference and publication of papers.